top of page

 Ellie’s short films have been exhibited at the Cinequest Film Festival, Rhode Island International Film Festival, Berlin - Down Under BerlinToronto International Film Festival, the 51st Chicago International Film Festival, the London Sci-Fi Film Festival and the Fantasia International Film Festival, among several others.

 Ellie is one-half of the QueensofthePlayground team.
-Along with lyricist Amanda Rachel Breslow, they are currently creating and writing the Animation Feature, "Ripple".
+Along with lyricist Amanda Rachel Breslow, they currently have a kids television show in development at a major studio network, as well as currently creating and writing the Animation Feature, "Ripple".

 EC Headshot.JPG